HarryFoster1812/Future-Threads/README.md

 - **AI Integration (Planned)**: While not fully implemented during the hackathon, we planned to use **Google Gemini** to dynamically generate data, providing a more varied and rich gameplay experience.

 ---

+## The Hackathon Experience

+This was my **very first hackathon**, and it was an absolutely incredible experience!
+The coding time limit was **24 intense hours** from midday saturady to midday sunday, and it was a complete rollercoaster ride from start to finish.

+There was **no sleep**, just **lots of coffee** to keep us fueled and focused as we worked non-stop to bring our idea to life.
+The pressure was high, and the clock was ticking.

+Despite the challenges, we managed to push through and finish in **4th place**, which was an amazing achievement, especially as it was my first hackathon.
+The experience taught me so much about coding under pressure, collaboration, and pushing through exhaustion.
+I can’t wait to take part in more hackathons in the future!

 ## Challenges